tsiolkas/Gkiosa/README.md

 Gkiosa is intended to run using `Electron` as desktop application.
 For the purpose of development we port it as a static frontend angular application using gulp for build and development

+Currentrly, the text content is in *Greek*, there is no support for other languages.

 ## Building

 * Clone this repo